 “Here I am, Lord; a vessel, yielded to You.
 Continue to flow through me, Holy Spirit!”

-- It is also a prayer of celebration, and invitation:
+- And it is also a prayer of celebration and invitation:

 “Lord, we recognize that You are present and at work here;

-that Your power and anointing is changing lives.
+that Your power and anointing are changing lives.

 And we say, “You are welcome, Holy Spirit”.